healthnoteinc/policies/10-facility_access_policy.md

 # 10. Facility Access Policy

-Health Note does not physically house any systems used by ites Platform in Health Note facilities.
+Health Note does not physically house any systems used by its Platform in Health Note facilities.
 Physical security of our Platform servers is outlined [here](https://https://aws.amazon.com) for Amazon Web Services hosted software.

 ## 10.1 Applicable Standards